-Index Terms-Bottom, Concave, Image-based Rendering, Shape-from-Silhouette.
+Keywords: Image-based Rendering, Shape-from-Silhouette, bottom, concave.

-I. INTRODUCTION
+1. INTRODUCTION

 Visual hull is an efficient technique for image-based rendering and modeling of real objects.
-Its main idea comes of "Shape-from-Silhouette", which takes a group of images of a target object as input, and produces an approximate convex hull that contains the object.
+Its main idea comes of "Shapefrom-Silhouette", which takes a group of images of a target object as input, and produces an approximate convex hull that contains the object.
 Compared with traditional geometry-based methods, visual hull method has lower cost in data acquiring, and could produce more realistic result.